osg-htc/virtual-school-pilot-2020/docs/materials/data/part2-ex2-stash-shared.md

     - `mouse_rna.fa.3`
     - Your most recent submit file.

-Place the Database in StashCache
+Place the Database in Stash
 --------------------------------

 ### Copy to your `public` space on OSG Connect